kryptoken101/KRYPTrader-AI/README.md

 # KRYPTrader-AI

-An artificial intelligence to trade cryptocurrency based off future market predictions constructed from historical market data, relevant financial trends, and social media metrics.
+An artificial intelligence to trade cryptocurrency based on future market predictions constructed from historical market data, relevant financial trends, and social media metrics.
 This project includes a collection of miscellaneous python scripts for cryptocurrency investing, trading, and data analysis.

 *This project is currently under development*